koculu/Topaz/README.md

 ```

 ### Feature List:
-* For loops
+* for loops
-* For .. in iterators
+* for .. in iterators
-* For .. of iterators
+* for .. of iterators
-* Switch case statement
+* switch case statement
 * functions
 * arrow functions
 * object destructring